 These are matters for the president of the Electronic Communications Office (ECO).
-The president of ECO is a regulatory authority for the telecommunications market, supervised by the minister of digitisation and administration.
+The president of ECO is the regulatory authority for the telecommunications market, supervised by the Minister of Digitisation and Administration.
 The president of ECO may, inter alia, impose financial penalties for breaches of the TLA and for failure to observe its decisions.
 The Scientific and Academic Computer Network (NASK) is a research institute responsible for the top-level '.pl' domain.